 You know how the saying goes- a rose by any other name… Well nowhere is it more true than with the Sorpotel.
 Amongst the various sub sects of the Indian Catholic community, the versions- East Indian Sorpotel, Goan Sorpotel and Manglorean Sorpotel make absolutely no difference to the deliciousness of this celebration of offal.
 My … Continue reading Pork Sorpotel- The East Indian Way

 Tucked away, quite literally, in a part of Bombay very few have ever seen is the newest, sweetest little bakery –Ellipsis Café.
 I’d never have expected to find a European style bakery in an overgrown, sprawling BMC grounds.
 But Ellipsis has managed it.
 And quite nicely.
 The location of the café is half the charm. … Continue reading New eatery alert- Ellipsis Café

 I love cooking.
 The more challenging or exotic sounding, the better.
 But baking is a whole other story.
 I immediately get lazy and find a million other substitutes to it.
 Like the new cupcake shop that’s open just a week ago or the home baker who does such a good job ‘it’s like you … Continue reading Easy peasy banana muffins!

 There’s nothing like a Sunday lunch to pick me up.
+Even better if it’s Parsi food.
+Like this authentic Parsi recipe of Mutton Jardaloo sali boti or Jardaloo ma Ghos.
 The week’s problems seem to melt away with a nice, hearty meal.
-Really, what do you need apart from a delicious lunch and a siesta to make the ?
-But for me, it’s not just the eating of the feast, it’s also the cooking of it … Continue reading That lazy Sunday lunch.
-Sleep inducing Jardalu Sali Boti and Pulav
+Really, what do you need apart from a delicious lunch and a siesta to … Continue reading That lazy Sunday lunch.
+Sleep inducing Parsi Jardaloo Sali Boti and Pulav